Jeff Immelt bows out of consideration for Uber CEO job

 Former GE chief Jeff Immelt has withdrawn his name from consideration to be Uber's next chief executive.

-Immelt, who was considered a front-runner for the ride-hailing company's top job job, announced his decision in a tweet Sunday.
+Uber's board was expected to vote Sunday on whom should fill the position, which has been vacant for two months.
+Immelt, who was considered a front-runner for the ride-hailing company's top job job, announced his decision in a tweet Sunday morning.

 The San Francisco-based startup has been without a chief executive since co-founder Travis Kalanick was forced to resign in June after a slew of scandals, including sexual harassment allegations that to the firing of more than 20 employees.
 The company is also defending itself against a trade-secret theft lawsuit from Waymo, the self-driving car business run by Alphabet -- Google's parent company.